Offbeatmammal/jsNoSpam/README.md

 Also, you don't have to use plain ROT13 as the only encoding scheme.
 There are simple variations which rotate forward/backward a different number of letters or you can use a different cipher scheme altogether.

+If you do make use of this it would be great it you could comment [here](http://post.offbeatmammal.com/2016/03/06/jsnospam-make-it-harder-for-bots-to-find-your-email-address/) just so I can get an idea of how useful people find this.

+If you make use of this and like it and want to give something back...
+[I wrote a book!](http://amzn.to/1SHjbLI) :)

 Contribute
 ----------
 This project can be forked from